How To Start A Medical Courier Service

 On the flip side of the drivers, ensuring that your logistics and admin staff have access to real-time information on deliveries including up to date ETA’s, and instant access to proof of delivery records can ease the anxieties of vulnerable patients that rely on the deliveries.
 Ensuring that the customer support staff can handle queries from such customers easily, ensures that the drivers experience on the doorstep is all the better for it.
 It also ensures that drivers are not wasting time dealing with queries from customers or customer support staff on the roadside as well.

-Real-life Case Study of a Medical Courier Service
+Case Study: Medical Courier Service

 At SmartRoutes, we’re constantly helping delivery businesses of all types to bring their operations to the next level of efficiency, growth and reputation.
 That puts us in a unique position of understanding what works for individual businesses within the last mile industry.